SAMK internal instructions on preparedness for coronavirus

 - Let´s still keep SAMK spirit alive.
 We will keep on having our regular meetings (unit, team, management team, faculty, group etc.) utilizing the distance working practices.

-- If an employee is put into quarantine during spare time travels, the employer is not responsible for this.
+- Notice also that if an employee is put in quarantine during spare time travels, the employer is not responsible for this.
 If the employee cannot do distance work during the quarantine, the quarantine period must be taken as unpaid leave, or annual leave or flexi-leave can be used for the purpose.

 - If an employee has returned from abroad, and a possible infection can be suspected and the person has symptoms of respiratory infection, it is important to contact occupational health care by remote connection (phone, doctor chat).
 Terveystalo´s Oma Terveys (My Health) service can be used online around the clock and by downloading the mobile app.
 Terveystalo´s coronavirus advisory number 030 633 9669 is available Mon – Sun at 8 am – 8 pm.